 ImageJ has the ability to draw an area selection on the image using rectangles, ellipses, and freehand drawing.
 If an area selection is present the decorrelation stretch will be based on that area, but applied to the entire image.
 Use this to exclude extraneous parts of the image (say green bushes near a panel) that can affect the enhancement.

 Choose this DStretch menu item to run DStretch on all the files in a directory.
 The output will go to a second directory.
-After you choose the two directories you get to choose the enhancement, matrix, and output format.
-Under the matrix chooser you can access Expert mode choices, but usually this should be covariance.
-You can also do an auto contrast after the enhancement by checking the box.
-The ‘map back’ check box is another Expert option.
-Usually it should be checked.
-The output file names will reflect the enhancement chosen.
+After you choose the two directories you get to choose the enhancements and output format.
+There is room for 4 different enhancements, or 8 if you check the box.
+Only one should be a colorspace, the others can be Auto Contrast, CB, Adj Color, etc. The output file names will reflect the enhancements chosen.